coldze/mongol/README.md

 ## Functionality

-Works only forward migration, no rollback, all migrations are applied at once, no checking of migration's history.
+Works only forward migration, no rollback at the moment.
 Development at early stage.

 ## Test